 With these head studies, I make sure that all of the shapes stay within a unified shape language.
 For instance, number 5 looks like a combination of an earthworm's head and bark from a tree.
 I make sure that all of the shapes taper like a worm's head and the ends look like broken bark.

-08. Head design finalisation
+08. Finalise head design

 Refining the head is so much fun.
 This is where you can really bring the creature's personality out.
 Here, you can see that I go into detail about the creature's face, functions and overall aesthetic.

 I go into the importance of call-outs in tip 12, but here you can see they're useful for describing a functional feature.
 And make sure that your creature has personality.
 This doesn't necessarily mean facial expressions, but the skull design, eyes, mouth, muscles and overall shape are very important.

 Apply these stages of anatomy design to your development process, and see how far you can push the believability of your imaginary creature…

 When thinking about your creature's anatomy, consider the bone structure first.
 This stage is often forgotten because we want to jump right into the cool skin textures and muscles.
 I sketch the creature's skeleton on the left followed by what the muscles will look like attached to the bones on the right.

 Now we have a clear indication of the muscle structure in front view.
 The skull should be drawn before any other bones because even the skull can show personality, which dictates the facial structure later on.